 There is only one way in which salvation is accomplished.
-As discussed in the previous post, the means of salvation was kept a secret.
+As discussed in the previous post, the means of salvation was kept a secret throughout most of human history.
 Now that the means of salvation has been clearly explained to us by the apostle Paul, we understand how it is that God at any time could save humanity – a humanity that is full of sin.
 There is only one way, ever, of salvation and that is Christ’s finished work on the cross.

 God does not ever save anyone by his or her works.
 The equation is never, in any dispensation, faith plus works equals salvation.
 Individuals are saved only by God’s grace throughout the corridors of history.
 Recognizing that, we must also identify that from the beginning of the world, individuals did ask the question concerning how a person could be just in the eyes of God: